The doctor will see you now: How to choose a primary doctor that is right for you.

 In Part 2, we’ll tell you what you need to know so you can choose the primary doctor that is right for you.

 Scheduling a visit with your primary care doctor – also known as a primary care physician or provider (PCP) or in some cases physician of choice (POC) – can help you stay on top of your health.
 That’s because people who use primary care are more likely to get prescriptions filled and have routine preventive visits and screenings.
-However, the pandemic has drastically changed how we get primary care, and unfortunately, some people are delaying or avoiding medical care due to concerns about the pandemic.
 Fortunately, telehealth and in-home care is becoming more prevalent, and the CDC has guidance on how healthcare facilities can take precautions to reduce risk of exposure – which might alleviate fears about getting primary care.

 In Part 1 of our article series, we shared with you the value of a primary doctor and what you might expect when you schedule a visit – whether it’s an annual wellness visit or you have a specific medical issue.
 In Part 2, we’ll tell you what you need to know so you can choose the primary doctor that is right for you.
 So whether you are an HMO member or a PPO member, you’re always in control of your health.